County Jail

 • Three nutritious meals per day, tailored to meet dietary requirements.

-• Fresh bedding and clothing, which are regularly replaced and laundered.
+• Fresh bedding and clothing, with regular laundering schedules.

-• Access to personal hygiene products and the opportunity to shower several times weekly.
+• Access to hygiene products and opportunities for showers multiple times weekly.

-The facility includes a commissary that allows inmates to buy extra food items, hygiene products, and writing supplies.
-Family members have several convenient methods to deposit funds into an inmate’s account:
+The Dallas facility features a commissary that enables inmates to buy extra food items, personal hygiene products, and writing supplies.
+Family members can deposit funds into an inmate’s account through various channels:

-• Online deposits through the commissary partner’s website.
+• Online deposits via the jail’s commissary partner.

-• Phone deposits using a secure payment system.
+• Phone deposits through a secure payment platform.

-• Kiosk payments available at the reception area of the facility.
+• Kiosk payments available at the reception area of the jail.

 Phone Communication

-• Inmates utilize a prepaid account to cover their call costs, managed by the facility’s communication partner.
+• Inmates utilize a prepaid account system to cover the cost of their calls, managed by the jail’s communication service provider.

-• Calls are typically limited to 15-20 minutes to ensure that all inmates have the opportunity to communicate.
+• Calls are usually limited to a duration of 15-20 minutes, ensuring that all inmates have the opportunity to use the phone.

 Mail Services

-Inmates in Utah can send and receive mail, but all correspondence is subject to staff screening to prevent the entry of contraband or inappropriate materials.
-The guidelines for mail include:
+Inmates in Dallas can send and receive mail, although all correspondence is carefully screened by jail personnel to prevent the introduction of contraband or inappropriate materials.
+The mail guidelines include:

-• All letters must be composed on plain paper and sent in standard-sized envelopes.
+• Letters must be composed on plain paper and sent in standard envelopes.

-• Prohibited items include Polaroid photos, stickers, or any materials that could hide contraband.
+• Prohibited items include Polaroid photographs, stickers, or any materials that could hide contraband.

-• Books, magazines, and newspapers must be sent directly from approved vendors, like Amazon.
+• Magazines, books, and newspapers must be sent directly from approved vendors such as Amazon.

-This mail service serves as a crucial link to the outside world, helping inmates feel connected while they serve their sentences.
+Mail serves as a crucial connection to the outside world, offering inmates a means to feel linked to their family and friends while serving their time.

 Email Communication